Gary Cherone: With Van Halen

 By most band standards the album would be considered an unmitigated commercial success but by Van Halen's standards it was considered a flop.
-Neither the album nor the supporting tour performed to financial expectations since Van Halen III was the first album in the band's career to not achieve at least double platinum status.
+Neither the album nor the supporting tour performed to financial expectations, and Van Halen III was the first album by the band to not achieve at least double platinum status.
 However, the tour was well received by fans.
-The tour brought back many older Van Halen songs that fans had wanted to hear since Roth's initial departure in 1984.
-This was largely because Hagar refused to play all but the most famous of Roth-era songs.
-Unlike the band's subsequent 2004 and 2007–08 tours, Van Halen toured outside of North America in 1998, playing dates in Japan, Europe and for the first time, Australia and New Zealand.
+Cherone was afraid that he would be rejected by the Van Halen fan base and urged his bandmates to not limit the set list to songs recorded with their current lead vocalist, as they had done when Hagar joined the group.
+As a result, the tour included many songs that Van Halen had not played since Roth's departure in 1984.
+Unlike the band's 2004 and 2007–08 tours, Van Halen toured outside of North America in 1998, playing dates in Japan, Europe and for the first time, Australia and New Zealand.
 One date in Australia was filmed and aired on MTV.

 Plans progressed for a follow-up album, rumoured to be called Love Again, to be released at the end of 1999.
 Releasing a new studio album only a year after the previous one had not been done by Van Halen since 1982, when the band released Diver Down.
 Reportedly, Van Halen's then-record company Warner Bros. sent back the new album twice because they did not hear a "hit" pop single on it.
 Frustrated by the rejections from the record label, Cherone left Van Halen amicably.
 Since then, he has remained on good terms with his former bandmates, going on record numerous times with his thoughts about why the collaboration failed to work.